Purushottam2005/spring-mvc/README.md

 spring-mvc
 ==========
-Hooking Spring MVC, Thymeleaf together to form a Java Web Application
+Hooking Spring MVC, Thymeleaf and Spring Data together to form a Java Web Application